sksundaram-learning/tanuki/README.md

 $ mix test
 ```

-To start an instance configured for development, run the commands shown below.
-While it would be nice to invoke `mix phoenix.server` from the umbrella project, Phoenix insists on trying to reload the Erlang applications, and fails.
-For now, just run the web app.
+To start an instance configured for development, run the following command.

 ```
-$ cd apps/tanuki_web
 $ mix phoenix.server
 ```

-The web server will be listening on port 4000.
+The web server will be listening on port `4000`.
 Be sure to have a CouchDB instance running.

 ### Triggering Processing